luizrfc/wizValidation/README.md

            wiz-val-decimal
            ng-class="{invalid: demoForm.decimal.$error.wizValDecimal}" />

+The validators don't check required logic, that is done by standard HTML validation.

 ###At least one and Equal to
 Both of these validators have an extra option.
 Add the directive `wiz-val-at-least-one` or `wiz-val-equal-to` to each input you want to validate as a group.
 E.g.